kizito9898/IT-Documentation/Level-RMM/Level-RMM-Automation.md

 - Just click on **Import into Level** → Now the automation is ready
 - Looking at the trigger: it has the setup tag
 - Then get the condition as **Platform equal to Windows** (meaning only Windows will get the install)
+# Automation Testing and Conditions

+- Added some conditions to the app because one device already had the download.
+- To test the automation → Checked on the two devices and applied the **Setup tag**.
+- Selected the two devices → **Run automation** → Selected the right automation → **Common Windows applications**.
+- It started running on the two devices.
+- Success on the Windows 10 device (skipped apps already installed).

+---

+# Prompt User to Restart on Ubuntu Linux

+- Trigger & tag was **Restart** → Condition set for platform equal to **Linux** → Saved.
+- Notification → User approval → Asking the user to restart.
+- Prompt: 180 mins, 3 attempts, and if failed → force the restart.
+- Down the pipeline → Restart endpoint → Linux (Ubuntu) → Remove tag once restart applied.
+- Ran the test → It worked → System rebooted (**Success**).

+---

+# Windows Endpoint Intelligence Gathering

+- Reached out to Level library & imported behavior.
+- Installed updates on my **Server 2022** and checked logs.